solution10/calendar/readme.md

 # Solution10\Calendar

-Straightforward calendars, with events, for any templating system
+Straightforward calendars, with events, for any templating system.

-**WIP for the moment**
+**WIP for the moment, full docs to follow**

 ## PHP Requirements